Anomalies and the Green-Schwarz Mechanism: Anomaly inflow

 and take variations with respect to the gauge field

 Here we assumed that all fields go to zero at infinity and take~$\partial V$ a cylindrical surface surrounding the axion string.
-The expression obtained exhibits the structure diplayed in eq.~\eqref{eq:deltaGamma_effdeltaA}, so we identify
+The expression obtained exhibits the structure displayed in eq.~\eqref{eq:deltaGamma_effdeltaA}, so we identify

 where we absorbed a power of~$e$ into~$\delta\mathcal{A}$.
 This is equivalent to eq.~\eqref{eq:anomaly_string_worldvolume} and using~\eqref{eq:anomaly_inflow1} we retrieve the two-dimensional covariant anomaly~\eqref{eq:anomaly_string_WV}~\cite{naculich}.~$\blacksquare$